PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 Now run the update.sh script to update the secondary namespace:

-> * Enter namespace name without sufix.
+> * Enter namespace name without suffix.

 	./update.sh <NameSpace name>

 ---
 ## Cleanup

 You can use the following script to delete all the resources created by scripts in this document.
-The script will require the namespace name as command-line parameter.
+The script will require the namespace name as a command-line parameter.

 > The AsyncDR setup script will create Object-Store credentials and Portworx API service (If required).
 These resources are supposed to be created one time and will be re-used for other namespaces.
-If you also want to delete those pass 2nd paramter as '--all'
+If you also want to delete those, pass a 2nd parameter as '--all'

-> Enter namespace name without the sufix.
+> Enter namespace name without the suffix.

 Clean resources specific to the namespace only.